 Mary Jo Rogers

-Mary Jo Rogers is a stage 4 melanoma survivor and a supporter of skin cancer awareness and melanoma research.
-Initially diagnosed as stage 3, Mary Jo entered into a clinical trial only to find a year later that she had been receiving the placebo and the cancer had advanced to her lungs.
-Upon receiving the stage 4 diagnosis, Mary Jo was treated with the drug on trial, ipilimumab.
-When the results showed that the drug was not having the results they were hoping for, Mary Jo had to act decisively.
-She was accepted into the promising nivolumab trial at Moffitt Cancer Center in Tampa, FL.
-The drug began working almost immediately and within a year, the lung tumors had been eradicated.
+Mary Jo Rogers* is a stage IV melanoma survivor and steadfast supporter of skin cancer awareness and melanoma research.
+Initially diagnosed as stage III, Mary Jo entered into a clinical trial only to find a year later she had been receiving a placebo, allowing cancer to advance to her lungs.
+Upon receiving the stage IV diagnosis, Mary Jo was treated with the drug ipilimumab.
+When results showed the treatment was not combatting her cancer, she entered a promising nivolumab trial at Moffitt Cancer Center in Tampa, FL.
+The drug began taking effect almost immediately and within one year her lung tumors were eradicated.

-Throughout her battle with melanoma Mary Jo has become a passionate advocate for melanoma especially relating to immunotherapy research.
-In April she was honored at the Moffit Cancer Center Magnolia Ball.
-In February she spoke on a panel for MRA’s Seventh Annual Scientific Retreat.
-Mary Jo also serves as a peer to peer counselor for patients who are currently battling melanoma.
+Throughout her battle with melanoma, Mary Jo became a passionate advocate for research, particularly relating to immunotherapy.
+In April 2013 she was honored at the Moffitt Cancer Center Magnolia Ball and in February 2014, she participated on a panel at the Melanoma Research Alliance (MRA) Seventh Annual Scientific Retreat.

-In addition to supporting the MRA, Mary Jo sits on the board of Cristo Rey Jesuit High School in Baltimore, Maryland as well as a community association and smaller organizations.
-Mary Jo graduated from Emmanuel College in 1977 with a B.A. in Political Science and now serves on the board.
-She currently lives in Baltimore, Maryland with her husband, Brian, and has three children, Hilary, Peter and Sydney.
+In addition to supporting MRA, Mary Jo allocates her time to serving as a peer-to-peer counselor for patients battling melanoma and sits on the boards of Cristo Rey Jesuit High School in Baltimore, Emmanuel College in Boston, Massachusetts and various other local organizations in Maryland.
+Mary Jo received her B.A. in political science from Emmanuel College.
+She lives with her husband, Brian, in Baltimore, Maryland and has three children, Hilary, Peter and Sydney.

 *All organizational affiliations and titles are listed for identification purposes only.
 All individuals serve in their personal capacity only and not as a representative of their employer.